 This article may contain affiliate links.
 For full information, please see our disclaimer page

-Where do the cruise ships dock in Antigua?
+Antigua Port – Where do cruise ships dock?

 The majority of ships will dock at Heritage Quay at the Port of Antigua which is in the heart of St Johns.
 Some ships do dock at the smaller Redcliffe Quay but that is dependent on how many cruise ships are in port at any given time.
 However, Redcliffe Quay is adjacent to Heritage Quay so it makes little difference.
 From either Quay, it’s a short walk into St Johns